dronir/SpotifyControl/README.md

 you know enough about terminal usage.

-The simplest way to install the script is just to just download the script file from the GitHub page, or clone the repository, and add the line `alias spotify="osascript /path/to/SpotifyControl.scpt"` in your `.profile`.
+The simplest way to install the script is just to just download the script file from the GitHub page, or clone the repository, `cd` into `SpotifyControl` directory, and run the command
+`ln -s $(pwd)/SpotifyControl /usr/local/bin/spotify`
+to make a symbolic link into `/usr/local/bin/`.

 ## Usage